-I like the Zojirushi rice cookers as my kids also use it to steam dumplings.
+We love our Zojirushi rice cooker since my kids also use it to steam dumplings.

-In the Dominican Republic, they make a similar dish to Picadillo, but they add a hard-boiled egg, some allspice, and serve the ground beef picadillo on either white or brown rice.
+In the Dominican Republic, they make a similar dish to the Mexican picadillo.
+They add a hard-boiled egg and some allspice and serve their version of picadillo on either white or brown rice.

 Filipino Picadillo is a soup-like dish made with potatoes or chayote and ground beef.
-It’s made without green olives or capers and served with white rice, fried plantains on the side, and a fried egg on top.
+It’s made without green olives or capers and served with white rice, fried plantains on the side, and a fried egg.

-My family loves this Gluten Free Shepherd’s Pie.
-You don’t have to be gluten free to think it’s delicious.
+● My family loves this Gluten Free Shepherd’s Pie.
+You don’t have to be gluten-free to know that it’s delicious.

 - 2 tablespoons olive oil